 - There were 6 percent more fatal truck accidents in 2016 than there were in 2015.

 - Based on 2015 data, injury-causing truck accidents have increased by 62 percent since 2009.

 These stats show that serious truck accidents are on the rise.
-If you’ve been victimized by a truck accident, don’t hesitate to contact us at Stewart J. Guss Personal Injury Lawyers as soon as possible to discuss your injuries and your options.
+If you’ve been victimized by a truck accident, don’t hesitate to contact us at Stewart J Guss, Injury Accident Lawyers as soon as possible to discuss your injuries and your options.

 Serious Injuries from Truck Crashes

 Truck accidents are typically very violent accidents that often lead to extremely serious injuries, including injuries that require surgeries, extensive ongoing medical treatment, and protracted recovery periods:

 - Broken or fractured bones – Broken and fractured bones are extremely painful injuries that are slow to heal.
 Further, they can develop complications and develop into long-term—or even permanent—disabilities.